You did it. Your Virginia LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 If you request a hard copy annual registration fee, the SCC will send it via mail.
 Because there can be delays in the mailing process, it’s important that you request a form well in advance of your due date.

 Does the Commonwealth Send Reminders?

 Reminders are always nice.
 They help you stay on top of your business requirements and ensure that you won’t fall out of good standing.

-The State Corporation Commission won’t send a reminder to let you know when your Annual Report due date is coming up, so you’ll need to keep track of it yourself.
+The State Corporation Commission won’t send a reminder to let you know when your annual registration fee due date is coming up, so you’ll need to keep track of it yourself.
 We recommend establishing a series of your own reminders – on a calendar, phone, planner, etc. – to make sure that you don’t miss the deadline.

 There you have it, everything you need to know about Virginia’s reporting requirements.
 Follow this guide to a T and your LLC will be prepared to operate smoothly and in good standing long into the future.

 And remember, if at any point it seems overwhelming, you’re not alone.
 A good LLC service like ZenBusiness (or LegalZoom) can be a valuable resource, taking care of all the little details, so you can focus on growing your business.